30 May 2024

 Nicola Sinclair, Head of Engagement at NHS Lothian Charity, said:

-On behalf of NHS Lothian Charity and NHS Lothian staff and patients, I want to say a big thanks you to Katherine, Olivia and Tracy for walking the Kiltwalk and raising money.
+On behalf of NHS Lothian Charity and NHS Lothian staff and patients, I want to say a big thank you to Katherine, Olivia and Tracy for walking the Kiltwalk and raising money.
 It is fantastic that they stepped and are making a difference for other patients, their families, and those who work tirelessly to save lives now and in the future.”

 If you’d like to give back to our NHS, why not take part in the Kiltwalk this September.
 There is something for everyone, so make sure to check out the range of distances available.